LincaMarius/ISAP-1_Instruction_Set/README.md

 -	LAH = LDA * T4
 -	LAL = LDA * T4

+The last two equations are equivalent to: LA = LDA * T4

 <code style="color : red">If we implement the Control Block using Combinational Logic we will use these equations.</code>

 ## ADD instruction – Add to accumulator